 Beyond the Test Score Bump At Shamrock – UNC Charlotte researcher Amy Hawn Nelson takes a close look at Shamrock’s achievements.

-#OneDayTA – State Senator Jeff Jackson’s chronicle of a day in the life of Dot Futrell, Shamrock teaching assistant extraordinaire.
+#OneDayTA – Former State Senator Jeff Jackson’s chronicle of a day in the life of Dot Futrell, Shamrock teaching assistant extraordinaire.

 Risk We Took Was Great Choice – Almost a decade after her son started kindergarten at Shamrock, Pamela Grundy explains what the school means to her family.